Sergey Kiriyenko: First deputy chief of staff to President Putin

-Sanctions over Ukraine

-On February 21, 2022, President Putin officially recognized the Luhansk People's Republic and Donetsk People's Republic as independent from Ukraine, a move that prompted countries to sanction Russian individuals and companies.
-On February 22, 2022, US President Joe Biden imposed sanctions on Kiriyenko, along with his son Vladimir for their connections to the Russian government.

 Administrator of occupied Ukraine

+Following the beginning of the Russian invasion of Ukraine, Kiriyenko's portfolio as First Deputy Chief of Staff was expanded to cover administration of Russian-occupied territories of Ukraine.
+By June 2022 it was reported by Meduza and Bloomberg News that Kiriyenko had been entrusted with managing the occupied territories, a role that earned him the popular nickname "Viceroy of the Donbas".
+Kiriyenko has continued to influence Russian domestic policy since the invasion, including allegedly preventing the cancellation of the 2022 Russian gubernatorial elections.

 On 5 May 2022 it was reported that Kiriyenko visited the Russian-occupied city of Mariupol, taking part in the unveiling of a statue of an old woman holding the Soviet flag.
 Kiriyenko said that "Babushka Anya is a symbol of the motherland for the entire" Russian world.

-On 6 June Kiriyenko visited occupied Kherson, and it was reported by the Ukrainian mayor of Kherson, Ihor Kolykhaiev, that the occupiers had conducted a meeting of more than 70 Russian sympathizers aimed at conducting a referendum on the region integrating the occupied areas into Russia.
-Kolykhaev's sources told him that the dates discussed were two: in September or at the end of 2022.
+On 6 June Kiriyenko visited occupied Kherson, and it was reported by the Ukrainian mayor of Kherson, Ihor Kolykhaiev, that the occupiers had conducted a meeting of more than 70 Russian sympathisers aimed at conducting a referendum on the region integrating the occupied areas into Russia.
+Kolykhaiev's sources told him that the dates discussed were two: in September or at the end of 2022.
 A Russian election happens on 11 September and the Kherson vote would be scheduled to coincide that day.
 An elected official in Russia named Igor Kastyukevich had discussed this plan on 7 June, following the visit of Kiriyenko.
-By June, the occupiers of Kherson were switching Ukrainian schools to their educational curriculum and Russian SIM cards were on the market.
-Kolykhaev witnessed the occupiers distributing Russian passports.
-A cafe frequented by the occupiers was bombed on 7 June and at least four people were injured.
+By June, Russian occupational forces in Kherson had begun adjusting local curriculum to match Russia's, and Russian SIM cards were on the market.
+Kolykhaiev also witnessed Russian forces distributing Russian passports to Kherson residents.
+A café frequented by Russian soldiers was bombed on 7 June and at least four people were injured.

-By June 2022 it was reported in by Meduza and Bloomberg News that Kiriyenko was made responsible by Putin for the self-proclaimed "people’s republics" in Donbas and other Russian-occupied territories in Ukraine.

 In late 2022, Russian opposition politician Nikita Yuferev accused Kiriyenko of violating Russia's 2022 war censorship laws.

+Architect of Russian Disinformation

+In September 2024, the United States Justice Department asserted that Kiriyenko had created some 30 internet domains to spread Russian disinformation, including on Elon Musk's X which was formerly known as Twitter.
+In October 2024, the Wall Street Journal disclosed that Musk had been in contact with Kiriyenko and Vladimir Putin which Dmitry Peskov affirmed.